edumserrano/webpack-module-federation-with-angular/code-demos/advanced-ng16/README.md

 The shell app consists of a couple of pages:

 - one that uses Angular routing to load the mfe apps: see [app-routing.module.ts](/code-demos/advanced-ng16/shell/src/app/app-routing.module.ts) and [load-via-routing.component.html](/code-demos/advanced-ng16/shell/src/app/load-via-routing/load-via-routing.component.html).
 - one that loads the mfe apps via HTML declaration: see [app-routing.module.ts](/code-demos/advanced-ng16/shell/src/app/app-routing.module.ts) and [load-via-html.component.html](/code-demos/advanced-ng16/shell/src/app/load-via-html/load-via-html.component.html).

 Use the `Go to MFEs loaded via routing page` and `Go to MFEs loaded via HTML page` buttons to explore the different ways the shell is loading the micro frontend apps.

-> **Note**
+> [!NOTE]
 >
 > The shell app contains one [RouterOutlet](https://angular.io/api/router/RouterOutlet) at [app.component.html](./shell/src/app/app.component.html) and another at [load-via-routing.component.html](./shell/src/app/load-via-routing/load-via-routing.component.html).
 To understand how nested routers work see [The Art of Nested Router Outlets in Angular](https://blog.devgenius.io/the-art-of-nested-router-outlets-in-angular-dafb38245a30).
 >

 ### How to structure your micro frontends